How I Started Making Money From The Internet

 That same year I decided to create a training product of my own.
 I wanted to teach people about how to make money with blogs, based on what I had done in the previous two years to reach an average of $5,000 a month.
 By this stage maintaining my blog only required a couple of hours work per day, so I figured this style of online business would appeal to a lot of people.

 I launched my first training program, Blog Mastermind, and found myself teaching 400 eager students.
-I promoted my course to my blog readership, my email newsletter, and offered 50% to affiliates for any sales they made.
+I promoted my course to my blog readership, my email newsletter, and offered 50% commission to affiliates for any sales they made.
 Many other bloggers promoted my course, which helped me reach a lot of new people.

 By the time the dust settled I was earning $15,000 a month from my blogging business, and had a nice big payday from selling my editing business, which I used to purchase a new car and pay the deposit for my first home.